 When capital assets (property, plant and equipment that are to be used in governmental activities) are purchased or constructed, the cost of those assets is reported as expenditures in governmental funds.
-However, the statement of net position included those capital assets among the assets of the District as a whole.
+However, the Statement of Net Position included those capital assets among the assets of the District as a whole.

 Land \$ 3,245,141

+Construction in progress 44,255

 Improvements 631,768

 Infrastructure 2,145,239

-Accumulated depreciation (1,477,505)
+Accumulated depreciation (1,842,720)

-Total \$ 4,544,643
+Total \$ 4,223,683